Storm Team 27: Hot & humid

 THE FORECAST

-Tuesday: Partly sunny.
-Humid.
-Chance for a shower or t-storm.
+Today: Partly or mostly cloudy.
+Chance showers and thunderstorms mainly in the afternoon.
 Any storm can produce heavy rain with gusty wind.
 (60%)

 High: 87